PointCloudYC/ResPointNet2/README.md

 PSNet5 dataset contains 80 million data points collected from four different industrial scenes covering nearly 4000 m^2.
 Five typical semantic categories of plumbing and structural classes are annotaed, including pipe, pump, tank, I-shape beam (ibeam) and rectangular beam(rbeam).

-Click [here (onedrive link)](https://hkustconnect-my.sharepoint.com/:f:/g/personal/cyinac_connect_ust_hk/EgRPTDHPwkJNgv_PPhi9iioBqH6f6cEelR00TGRSfKzAVA?e=Vx2Qnl) to download our dataset, which is about 0.5Gb large and costs about 2.3 Gb after the unzipping.
+Click [Onedrive](https://1drv.ms/u/s!AowWVUsydD72gYZKV1056JT5DDjoog?e=pbelin) or [BaiduYun-TODO]() to download our dataset, which is about 0.5Gb large and costs about 2.3 Gb after the unzipping.

 - download the dataset and unzip the file to `root/data/PSNet`
 - The file structure should look like: